We must take advantage and develop our infrastructure - Kotoko CEO after missing Africa spot

 The Porcupine Warriors have represented Ghana in the last three seasons in either CAF Champions League or the CAF Confederation Cup.

-And under Nana Yaw Amponsah's leadership, the club was eliminated by Sudanese giants Al Hilal in the last campaign.
+And under Nana Yaw Amponsah's leadership, the club were eliminated by Sudanese giants Al Hilal in the last campaign.

 According to the CEO, Africa has been costly and the monies spent in the continental championship can be used for development.